Anatik572/KeepSafe/README.md

   * -> Give me a little star to support me
   * -> Donation BTC `3B9rd1Zck9U8K5EkW59ijFEc5bziMs88Et`

-  /!\ You don't have to do it, this is just a means of support /!\ Vous n'êtes pas obligé de le faire, c'est juste un moyen de soutien.
+  /!\ You don't have to do it, this is just a means of support <br>
+  /!\ Vous n'êtes pas obligé de le faire, c'est juste un moyen de soutien.